kelsrice/internal-links/README.md

 3. Enable **Developer mode** (toggle in the top right)
 4. Click **Load unpacked**
 5. Select the extension folder from this repo
-6. The 🔗 button will appear in the bottom-right corner of any page

 ---